dansmyers/Simulation/README.md

 You must be registered for a section of CMS 120L.
 You'll receive the **same grade** for both CMS 120 and CMS 120L.

 ### Assignments
-We'll have five kinds of assignments in this class:
+We'll have two kinds of assignments in this class:

-1. **Autograded reading questions** from the Runestone text.
-These are easy to answer if you complete the required reading.

-2. A set of **six out-of-class programming assignments**.
-These involve writing larger, more substantial programs that combine multiple techniques.
-They also require you to practice program development skills.

-3. The **CMS120L lab meetings**.
-Each lab consists of practice programs or activities to reinforce the topics we're covering that week.
-Six of the labs also incorporate hypothesis-based data collection that allows this course to account for the RFLA Science requirement.
-The labs will be graded on **completion** and I'll be there with you during each session to help you and check your work-in-progress.
+1. Approximately **six out-of-class assignments**.
+These will require implementing simulation models and solving analytical questions.
+You should be prepared to devote substantial effort to completing these projects.

-4. Written midterm and final exams.
+2. Written midterm and final exams.
 The midterm will be given in-class on the day specified on the calendar and the final will be given at the time scheduled by the college.
 The final is not cumulative, but unavoidably builds upon the techniques that we cover in the first part of the class.
 The focus of both exams will be **reading and understanding program code**.

 ### Satisfactory Credit